nkarasiak/MuseoToolBox/docs/source/auto_examples/raster_tools/rasterMath.rst

  .. code-block:: none

-    Using datatype from numpy table : int16
+    Warning : Numpy type int64 is not recognized by gdal.
+Will use int32 instead Using datatype from numpy table : int64
     Using datatype from numpy table : int16